 • Using antiperspirant deodorant

-• Drink plenty of water, especially when exercising or on hot days
+• Staying well hydrated, especially when exercising or on hot days

 Aesthetic hand treatment at the DOC Clinic Melbourne 3